iramoz95/java-basics/c7-Inheritance/notes.md

 }
 ```

-## When Are CONstructors Executed?
+## When Are Constructors Executed?

 In a class hierarchy, constructors complete their execution in order of derivation, **from superclass to subclass**.
 If super( ) is not used, then the default (parameterless) constructor of each superclass will be executed.